-- 1. If the student engages in conduct that contains the elements of the offense of criminal mischief under 28.03, Penal Code, if the conduct is punishable as a felony.
-Regardless of whether the student is expelled, the student shall be referred to the authorized officer of the juvenile court. - 2.
+- 4. If the student engages in conduct that contains the elements of the offense of criminal mischief under 28.03, Penal Code, if the conduct is punishable as a felony.
+Regardless of whether the student is expelled, the student shall be referred to the authorized officer of the juvenile court. - 5.
 If the student engages in conduct that involves the student knowingly breaching the District's computer security through use of the District's computer, computer system or network and the student knowingly altered, damaged or deleted District property or information as provided by the Texas Penal Code, Sec.
-33.02. - 3.
-If the student engages in conduct involving a public school that contains the elements of the offense of false alarm or report (including a bomb threat) under Section 42.06, Penal Code, or terroristic threat under Section 22.07, Penal Code. - 4.
+33.02. - 6.
+If the student engages in conduct involving a public school that contains the elements of the offense of false alarm or report (including a bomb threat) under Section 42.06, Penal Code, or terroristic threat under Section 22.07, Penal Code. - 7.
 Unless the conduct is retaliation against a school employee or volunteer (in which case expulsion may be required) if the student, while within 300 feet of school property, as measured from any point on the school's real property boundary line: - a.
 Engages in conduct for which expulsion is required, as listed above under items 1, 2, 3 and 4; - b.
 Possesses a firearm, as defined by 18 U.S.C.
-921. - 5.
-Regardless of where the conduct occurs or whether the student is attending a school-sponsored or school-related activity on or off of school property, if the student engages in conduct containing the elements of the offense of aggravated assault, sexual assault, aggravated sexual assault, aggravated robbery against another student, murder, capital murder, or criminal attempt to commit murder or capital murder. - 6.
+921. - 8.
+Regardless of where the conduct occurs or whether the student is attending a school-sponsored or school-related activity on or off of school property, if the student engages in conduct containing the elements of the offense of aggravated assault, sexual assault, aggravated sexual assault, aggravated robbery, murder, capital murder, or criminal attempt to commit murder or capital murder. - 9.
 If the student engages in conduct for which expulsion is required, for the reasons listed in items 1-4 above, if the student engages in that conduct on school property of another Texas school district or while attending a school-sponsored or school-related activity of a school in another Texas school district.

 Students younger than ten cannot be expelled.
 If a student younger than ten commits an expellable offense, the student will be removed to the DAEP.
+A student under age six shall not be placed in a DAEP unless the student commits a federal firearm offense.